lord2anil/Task110/README.md

 ```
 {
-    "message": "What is the current Bitcoin price?"
+    "message": "fetch the current prize of bitcoin"
 }